Embedding Jupyter Notebook Cells

 Notebook Views

 By default, the link to the source notebook goes to an automatically generated HTML render of the notebook.
-This makes it easier for users to view the Notebook contents without needing to download and run the Notebook locally.
+This makes it easier for users to view the notebook contents without needing to download and run the notebook locally.
 This notebook view displays the contents of the notebook and includes a button to download the notebook.
 For example:

 A screenshot of webpage with the title 'penguins.ipynb', a large blue button labelled 'Download Notebook', followed by the notebook contents.